 - 1.00 pm Lunch break

-Russell Bishop, Foundation Professor for Maori Education, School of Education, University of Waikato (New Zealand)
+Russell Bishop, Emeritus Professor of Maori Education, School of Education, University of Waikato (New Zealand)

 Takaharu Tezuka, president, Tezuka Architects (Tokyo)